Tias-dev/ost-compiler/README.md

 AST invariants:
 1. When creating component consume all tokens it needed if success, consume nothing on failure
 2. On failure trowed exceptions with description the place if failed, expected and given tokens

+Compiling invariants
+1. Each MT begin with 0 state
+2. Max used state is exit state i.e. there are mustn't be situations where max state placed as begin state to any commands in MT